sdesalas/spaceapps2016-TEAM/README.md

 - Atmospheric pressure drops
 - Gas chemistry changes

 It also **broadcasts this information** to other team members wearing the arm-band so everyone can respond to a threat even if only one team member is affected.
+The device generates haptic feedback (vibrations) and a high-pitched sound when a member of the team is threatened.

 This gives space travellers an **additional level of protection** as their team members can respond to a threat and **coordinate their emergency response**.